Frontal fibrosing alopecia L66.8

 This section has been translated automatically.

-"Postmenopausal" circumscribed, band-like, symmetric, fibrosing form of scarring alopecia (irreversible) in the frontotemporal hairline in women with lymphoid-histiocytic infiltrates around the hair follicles.
+"Postmenopausal", circumscribed, band-shaped, symmetrical, fibrosing form of scarring alopecia (irreversible) in the frontotemporal hairline in women with lymphoid-histiocytic infiltrates around the hair follicles.
 Often associated with rarefaction of the eyebrows.
-Less commonly, men suffer from this clinical picture.
-Frequently, this form of chronic insidious alopecia is associated with extremity-emergent keratosis pilaris (friction skin), which is clinically prominent in adolescence and early adulthood.
+Men suffer less frequently from this clinical picture.
+This form of chronic creeping alopecia is often accompanied by keratosis pilaris, which is clinically conspicuous in adolescence and early adulthood.

-The Frontal Fibrosing Alopecia - FFA- Severity Index is used for standardized assessment of the severity of the clinical picture.
-The score includes spread, involvement of body and facial hair, skin involvement, mucosal and nail involvement.
+The Frontal Fibrosing Alopecia - FFA Severity Index is used for the standardized assessment of the severity of the clinical picture.
+The score includes spread, involvement of body and facial hair, skin involvement, mucous membrane and nail involvement.

-If >/= 4 points are obtained with typical criteria for frontal fibrosing alopecia, the diagnosis should be made.
-Here, the frontal recession of the forehead-hairline with loss of hair follicle ostia counts with 2 points, the positive biopsy in one of the affected areas: frontal or temproal scalp area resp. eyebrows also counts with 2 points, 1 point each for the loss of at least, 50% of the eyebrows and 1 point for follicular erythema on the frontal scalp, also 1 point for perifollicular scalp hyperkeratosis or dandruff on the frontal scalp.
+If >/= 4 points with typical criteria for frontal fibrosing alopecia, the diagnosis must be made.
+The frontal recession of the frontal hairline with loss of hair follicle ostia counts for 2 points, the positive biopsy in one of the affected areas: frontal or temporal scalp area or eyebrows also counts for 2 points, 1 point each for the loss of at least 50 % of the eyebrows and 1 point for follicular erythema on the frontal scalp, also 1 point for perifollicular scalp hyperkeratosis or dandruff on the frontal scalp.

 Occurrence/Epidemiology